Alkimos, Western Australia

 Alkimos is a coastal suburb of Perth, Western Australia, located 42 km north-northwest of Perth's central business district.
 It is part of the City of Wanneroo local government area.

-For the most part, the suburb is covered in native banksia woodland, scrubland and heath typical of the Swan Coastal Plain.
-The area is part of the Alkimos-Eglinton region being considered by the State Government for a future city centre and urban region.
-On 5 November 2008, the WA State Government announced it was actively seeking a development partner for the project.
+The suburb is part of the Alkimos-Eglinton region which is being developed by the State Government as a future satellite city.

 Geography

-Alkimos lies roughly between the proposed Mitchell Freeway to the east and the Indian Ocean to the west.
-The locality is bounded to the north by Eglinton, to the east by Carabooda and to the south by the newly developed suburbs of Butler and Jindalee.
+Alkimos lies roughly between the future Mitchell Freeway reserve to the east and the Indian Ocean to the west.
+The locality is bounded to the north by Eglinton, to the east by Carabooda and to the south by the suburbs of Butler and Jindalee.

+As of 2006, before development, for most part the suburb was covered by a wide array of native scrubland, woodland and heath typical of the Swan Coastal Plain, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii (traditionally known as "balga"), banksia, sheoak and Nuytsia floribunda.
+Some degradation had occurred due to uncontrolled vehicular access, clearing for stock grazing, fire and rabbits.
+However, by 2025, housing estates had taken up much of the northern and southern parts of the suburb.

 History

 Alkimos is named after the shipwreck of the Greek freighter Alkimos that ran aground on the coast nearby in 1963.
 The wreck lies approximately 410 metres off shore.

-There are future plans for an Alkimos-Eglinton satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme (May 2006).
-LandCorp estimated that 55,000 people would live in the area once it is complete, that the centre will include "hospitals, tertiary educational institutions, major retail, commercial and recreational facilities" and that stage 1 blocks would be offered for sale in 2008.
+The State Government has planned to develop the Alkimos and Eglinton region to be a satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme (May 2006).
+LandCorp estimates that 55,000 people would live in the area once it is complete, and that the centre will include "hospitals, tertiary educational institutions, major retail, commercial and recreational facilities".
 The Environmental Protection Authority, however, raised concerns in November 2005 about the amendment, saying that it "would, in part, be inconsistent with the conservation and protection of significant environmental and geoheritage values in the area", and recommended that the amount of reserves be greatly increased.

-When the town is developed, a proposed extension of the Joondalup railway line will see three stations in the area.
+On 5 November 2008, the WA State Government announced it was actively seeking a development partner for the project.

 Demographics

-Alkimos has a population of 6,269 according to the ABS 2016 census.
+Alkimos has a population of 10,203 according to the Australian Bureau of Statistics (ABS) 2021 census.
 The suburb was not enumerated in the 2011 census.

 Amenities and facilities

 Amongst others there is an IGA supermarket in Alkimos Beach and a Coles supermarket in Alkimos Trinity estate.
 Eglinton Rocks and the Alkimos wreck can be viewed from the coastline, where almost untouched beaches are accessible by sandtrack which can be reached from the Marmion Avenue stretch.
-The suburb offers a wide array of native scrubland, woodland and heath, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii (traditionally known as "balga"), banksia, sheoak and Nuytsia floribunda.
-Some degradation has occurred due to uncontrolled vehicular access, clearing for stock grazing, fire and rabbits.